Frequently Asked Questions (FAQs)

 If you choose the Payment Plan, you can spread your payments out through April 5th.
 It requires a minimum $500 down payment and all deadlines being met: 50% due by February 5th, 75% due by March 5th, and 100% due by April 5th.
 This option allows you time to raise the funds that the tour requires.

 You can make a payment online or by mail with a check.
 To make a payment online, please review the invoice that was emailed to you for specific online payment instructions.
-By request, you can also make payments via Venmo, Apple Pay, or Cash App.
+You have the option to make electronic payments via PayPal, Venmo, Apple Pay, or Cash App.

 Payment deadlines that are not met are subject to a $100 late fee and forfeiture of the trip.
 It is best to communicate with us as much as possible so we know that you still plan to be a part of the tour!